tcv-nguyen/challenge-rails/README.md

 - Add a credit card to a `Customer`
 - Update the `Customer`'s credit card if it changes
 - Remove the `Customer`'s credit card
-- Charge a `Customer`s credit card
+- Charge a `Customer`'s credit card

 Please have RSpec tests written to support your solution.